AtmolanderMimi/basm/book/src/bf-interpreter.md

 and decrements by increments for the most part.
 If you make it, please don't show it to "**D**on't **R**epeat **Y**ourself" (aka DRY) people!

-While this would probably save many operations, it still would not be enough to cram the interpreter in itself without a little fenagleing.
+While this would probably save many operations, it still would not be enough to cram the interpreter in itself without a little finagling.
 In the advent you would want to make this bf interpreter run itself, you would need to find a way to move from 0 to the operating memory segment while using `>` less than `Vprog_array_cap` to move over the program array.
 Not being able to do so would mean that your interpreter is always bigger than its program array.